 Pay estimated taxes if you are self-employed

 Do you work in ride-sharing or food delivery?
 Have your own business?
 You may have to make quarterly estimated tax payments.
 Typically, this applies to individuals who are self-employed, freelancers, and contractors because taxes aren’t automatically withheld from their pay.
 If you expect to owe more than $1,000 in taxes when you file your annual return, you’ll need to pay estimated taxes.
-The payments are due April 18th, June 15th, September 15th and next year January 16th.
+In 2024, estimated tax payments due April 15th, June 17th, September 16th and next year January 15th.

 Saving for retirement can reduce your taxable income